efeuentertainment/vigicad/README.md

 - 1x Huawei E3372h LTE/4G mobile data stick (without SIM card)
   - The newest model "e3372h-325 (Brand: Brovi)" doesn't work.
 The older models are no longer manufactured.
-  - Find a suitable model on secondhand platforms or ask Botkins for the time being.
-  - Model must be "e3372h-153", "e3372h-320" or "e3372h-607".
+  - Find a suitable model on secondhand platforms.
+Model must be "e3372h-153", "e3372h-320" or "e3372h-607".
 The model is printed onto the SIM slot beneath the lid.
+  - Check with Botkins, we might have some spares

 - 1x USB - USB 90° adapter
   - "Color : Adapter", "Cable Length : Down" https://www.aliexpress.com/item/1005006057729975.html